 Cross-team collaboration between designers and developers is an integral part of the development process today, but design tools rarely tout robust, team-oriented features that facilitate collaboration.
 So even when designers and developers are sitting right next to each other, they are often worlds apart in terms of the tools they use, how they collaborate, and how they share assets with one another.
 That’s because these tools don’t intersect.

-This article will discuss common challenges when working with large design assets and explore how versioning can elevate your work and unite your teams.
+This article will discuss common challenges when working with large design assets and explore how version control for designers can streamline your work and unite cross-functional teams.

 The Challenges of Simple File and Folder Sharing